Manifold Gaussian Variational Bayes on the Precision Matrix: Related work

-where $\otimes$ denotes the Kronecker product.
-In virtue of the natural gradient definition, the first natural gradient is exact while the second is approximate.
-Thus, \cite{tran_variational_2021} adopt the following updates for the parameters of the variational posterior:
+In virtue of the natural gradient definition, the first natural gradient is exact, while the second is approximate.
+Thus, \citep{tran_variational_2021} adopts the following updates on the variational parameter:

-where $R_\S\br{\cdot}$ denotes a suitable retraction for $\S$ on the manifold $\M$.
+where $R_\S\br{\cdot}$ denotes the retraction form \eqref{eq:retraction_general}.
+Retractions are of central importance in manifold optimization and for the scope of the paper: they enable projecting vectors from the so-called tangent space back to the manifold.
 Momentum gradients can be used in place of plain natural ones.
-In particular, the momentum gradient for the update of $\S$ relies on a vector transport granting that at each iteration the weighted gradient remains in the tangent space of the manifold $\M$.
-Refer to Section \ref{subsec:EMGVB_retr_and_vec_transport} for more information on retraction and vector transport.
+In particular, the momentum gradient for the update of $\S$ relies on a vector transport, granting that, at each iteration, the weighted gradient remains in the tangent space of the manifold, see Section \ref{sec:elements_of_manifold}.

-Besides the relationship between EMGVB and MGVB already discussed, a method of handling the positivity constraint in diagonal covariance matrices is VOGN optimizer \citep{khan2018fastscalable,osawa_practical_2019}.
-VOGN relates to the VON update (see Appendix \ref{app:optimality}) as it indirectly updates $\mu$ and $\S$ from the Gaussian natural parameters updates.
+A method of handling the positivity constraint in diagonal covariance matrices is the Variational Online Gauss-Newton (VOGN) optimizer \citep{khan2018fastscalable,osawa_practical_2019}.
+VOGN relates to the VON \citep{khan2017conjugate} update as it indirectly updates $\bmu$ and $\S$ from Gaussian natural parameters updates.
 Following a non-Black-Box approach, VOGN uses some theoretical results on the Gaussian distribution to recover an update for $\S$ that involves the Hessian of the likelihood.
-Such Hessian is estimated as the samples' mean squared gradient, granting the non-negativity of the diagonal covariance update. \cite{osawa_practical_2019} devise the computation of the approximate Hessian in a block-diagonal fashion within the layers of a Deep-learning model.
+Such Hessian is estimated as the samples' mean squared gradient, granting the non-negativity of the diagonal covariance update. \citep{osawa_practical_2019} devise the computation of the approximate Hessian in a block-diagonal fashion within the layers of a Deep-learning model.